 Discover the the wine regions of South Australia with James Halliday's Wine Atlas of Australia

-It was not always thus: in 1889, at the height of Victoria’s production (before the onset of phylloxera), South Australia produced 2.29 million litres compared to Victoria’s 7.1 million litres.
-Federation (which removed state duties) and the progressive opening of the Riverland areas along the Murray River led to an all-time high share of 80 per cent by South Australia in 1946.
+Victoria may have more wineries and regions, New South Wales more zones, and Western Australia may have the largest single zone, but South Australia still rightly calls itself the wine State.
+It has 44 per cent of the nation’s vineyards, is responsible for 47 per cent of the annual crush and makes 48 per cent of the annual wine output (it is a nett buyer of grapes and bulk wine from the other States).
+It was not always thus: in 1889, at the height of Victoria’s production (before the onset of phylloxera), South Australia produced 2.29 million litres compared with Victoria’s 7.1 million litres.
+Federation (which removed State duties) and the progressive opening of the Riverland areas along the Murray River led to an all-time high share of 80 per cent by South Australia in 1946.
 By the 1980s South Australia’s contribution to the national make varied between 58 per cent and 65 per cent, according to the vagaries of vintage.

-With the exception of the Far North Zone (and its single region, the Southern Flinders Ranges), all the viticultural activity huddles in the extreme south-eastern corner of the state.
+In 1991 it was responsible for 51 per cent of the crush, so it might seem there has been little change.
+In fact, in that year Australia made 394 million litres of wine; in 2004 the total was 1432 million litres.
+This was the first of three consecutive vintages of above average yields, leading to the wine surplus that hung over the industry for the rest of the decade.
+In 2011 the volume fell to 1109 million litres.
+With the exception of the Far North Zone (and its single region, the Southern Flinders Ranges), all the viticultural activity huddles in the extreme south-eastern corner of the State.
 This may suggest a degree of homogeneity in varietal choice and wine style, when nothing could be further from the truth.

 Become a member